 On Friday, Andy Kozar released A Few Kites, a trumpet and electronics solo album on New Focus Recordings.
 It features works by Paula Matthusen, Ken Ueno, Scott Worthington, Eve Beglarian, and others.
 A plethora of extended techniques, including deconstructing the instrument itself, are pitted against imaginative electroacoustic vistas.
 Recommended.

 Used, Broken, & Unwanted Laura Cetilia, cello, autoharp, voice, and electronics Estuary Ltd. CD A live recording from 2013 made in Providence, Rhode Island, Used, Broken, and Unwanted demonstrates to good effect the wide-ranging timbral palette and drone-based structures that artist Laura Cetilia explores.
-The title track makes use of repetition, not in the symmetrical fashion of process-driven minimalism, but to create an undulating undergirding for the wisps of vocal and cello melodies that sporadically emerge.
-This elegantly segues into the exquisitely fragile “Thrum/Pin.”
+The title track makes use of repetition, not in theContinue reading “Laura Cetilia on Estuary, Ltd.”